ydb-platform/ydb/ydb/docs/en/core/devops/manual/federated-queries/index.md

 1. Follow the steps in the dynamic node {{ ydb-short-name }} deployment guide up to and including [preparing the configuration files](../initial-deployment.md#config).
 2. If a connector must be deployed to access the desired source, do so [according to the instructions](./connector-deployment.md).
 3. If a connector needs to be deployed to access your desired source, add the `generic` subsection to the `query_service_config` section of the {{ ydb-short-name }} configuration file as shown below.
-Specify the network address of the connector in the `connector.endpoint.host` and `connector.endpoint.port` fields (default values are `localhost` and `2130`).
+Specify the network address of the connector in the `connector.endpoint.host` and `connector.endpoint.port` fields (default values are `localhost` and `{{ third-party-ports.fq }}`).
 When co-locating the connector and the {{ ydb-short-name }} dynamic node on the same server, encrypted connections between them are *not required*.
 If necessary, you can enable encryption by setting `connector.use_ssl` to `true` and specifying the path to the CA certificate that is used to sign the connector's TLS keys in `connector.ssl_ca_crt`:

     ```yaml
     query_service_config: